Artem-Nanavov/CWuS-back/README.md

 ## API endpoints

+`/auth/reg`
 ~~~~
 Description:
-    Registers new user and returns authorization token
+    Registers new user and returns cookie with refresh token and some user data

 Protocol:
     http